KRR-Oxford/DeepOnto/docs/bio-ml.md

 </small>
 </center>

-The downloaded datasets (from Zenodo) include `Mondo.zip` and `UMLS.zip` for resources constructed from Mondo and UMLS, respectively.
-Each `.zip` file has three folders: `raw_data`, `equiv_match`, and `subs_match`, corresponding to the raw source ontologies, data for equivalence matching, and data for subsumption matching, respectively.
-The detailed structure is presented in the following figure.
+The datasets, which can be downloaded from Zenodo, include `Mondo.zip` and `UMLS.zip` for resources constructed from Mondo and UMLS, respectively.
+Each `.zip` file contains three folders: `raw_data`, `equiv_match`, and `subs_match`, corresponding to the raw source ontologies, data for equivalence matching, and data for subsumption matching, respectively.
+The detailed file structure is illustrated in the figure below.

 <br/>
 <p align="center">